jaza-k/jaza-k/README.md

 🦋 I like to create, design, develop, and build new things that spark my interest.
 When I’m not coding away, I can probably be found working out, playing video games or studying for a midterm.

-⚡ I’m currently working as a web developer in Calgary on internship.
-I'm always open to new opportunities!
+⚡ I'm currently looking for a Summer 2024 internship and I'm always open to new opportunities!

 🪐 Fun fact: I am trilingual and a huge fan of astronomy.